VladNegara/RAiSD-AI-GUI/gui/USER.md

 ## RAiSD-AI

-The RAiSD-AI-GUI relies on the RAiSD-AI tool to perform its computations.
-For more information about RAiSD-AI, please refer to the general [README.md](../README.md).
+The RAiSD-AI GUI relies on the RAiSD-AI tool to perform its computations.
+For more information about RAiSD-AI, please refer to the general [README.md](/README.md).
 It contains detailed information about the tool, its capabilities, and how it works.

 ## The RAiSD-AI GUI